ognjenjevremovic/pretty-easy-dates/README.md

 ```

 ### 4. Object parameter supplied
-Providing JavaScript object notation as a optional parameter has the same outcome as an array, with a few limitations.
+Providing JavaScript object notation as an optional parameter has the same outcome as an array, with a few limitations.
-The key value pairs you provide, must fallow a certain pattern.
+The key value pairs you provide must follow a certain pattern.

-Keys must be one of the predefined keywords and the value needs to be truthy (it has the same output no matter if you provide a string with certain characters, number greater than 0 or a boolean value **true**).
+Keys must be one of the predefined keywords and the value needs to be truthy *(it has the same output no matter if you provide a string with certain characters, number greater than 0 or a boolean value **true**)*.

 ```javascript
 var timeframes = {